The Great Brain: Fitzgerald family

-All the Fitzgerald men have the middle name of Dennis, a reminder of the "Fitzgerald Curse", put upon the family because an ancestor named Dennis helped the British during the Revolutionary War.
-His father decreed that all male Fitzgeralds should have Dennis as their middle name to remind them of his son's loyalty to the Crown.
-In reality, the author had an older sister, Belle Empey (née Fitzgerald).
-In addition, his brother "Sweyn" doesn't have that name; the real John's two elder brothers were named William and Tom, and he had two younger brothers, Gerald and Charles.
-There was no record of his parents ever adopting any children.
+All the Fitzgerald men have the middle name of Dennis, a reminder of the "Fitzgerald Curse".
+The protagonist says that two centuries before he was born, Dennis Fitzgerald betrayed six of his cousins to English soldiers during a tax revolt in County Meath.
+His father decreed that all male Fitzgeralds should have the middle name of Dennis to be reminded of his son's treachery.
+It is a theme with the protagonist's parents, with the mother calling him and his brothers by the middle name of "Dennis" when she is cross with them and the father casually referring to them by their first two initials S.D, T.D. and J.D.
+The author's actual family is different: He had had an older sister, Belle Empey (née Fitzgerald).
+His two elder brothers were named William (rather than Sweyn) and Tom, and he had two younger brothers, Gerald and Charles.
+There was no record of his parents adopting children.